Attic Insulation Services

-Bat bugs, mites, ticks and fleas are just some of the ectoparasites you need to be concerned about.
-Mice in the attic, bats in the attic or various other vistors are notorious for bringing these pests in.
+Bed bugs, mites, ticks, and fleas are just some of the ectoparasites you need to be concerned about.
+Mice in the attic, bats in the attic, or various other visitors are notorious for bringing these pests in.

-Many of these nuisance animals cause problems to your chimney as well and require professional chimney repair.
-For all of your attic insulation tips, attic repair, attic restoration and chimney repair needs, contact your local Critter Control office.
+Many of these nuisance animals cause problems to your chimney as well and require professional chimney repair services.
+For all of your attic insulation tips, attic repair, attic restoration, and chimney repair needs, contact Critter Control of Dayton!